OpenAddressesUK/sorting_office/README.md

 It's that simple!

+The only caveat is that you must provide a valid postcode with your request, otherwise thee service won't be able to calculate the other address parts.
+If a postcode is missing or invalid, the service will return a `400` error code and the following JSON:

+    {
+      "error": "We couldn't detect a postcode in your address.
+Please resubmit with a valid postcode."
+    }

 ## Edge cases

 We know that there are [lots of edge cases with addresses](https://www.mjt.me.uk/posts/falsehoods-programmers-believe-about-addresses/), and we know that we might not have caught 100% of them.
 If there's anything you notice, please [let us know](https://github.com/OpenAddressesUK/sorting_office/issues), or better still [open a pull request to fix it!](https://github.com/OpenAddressesUK/sorting_office/pulls).